 - a.
 The Committee will assess nominations holistically, and the nomination letters will form the basis of information considered by the Committee.
 The Committee will consider: - i.
-Nature and type of contribution significantly beyond what is usually expected. - ii.
+Nature and type of contribution significantly beyond what is usually expected.

+- ii.
 Breadth of impact over and above what is usually expected including activities outside specific job responsibilities. - iii.
 Evidence of initiatives to develop professional skills. - iv.
 Strength, and range of nominations. - v.
 Length of service and contribute to Queen's University.

 - a.
 A maximum of two awards may be awarded in any academic year. - b.
-Each recipient will receive a framed certificate to presented by the President.
+Each recipient will receive a framed certificate to presented by the President. - c.
+The AMS Staff Award winners are recognized at the Annual General Assembly.

-Section 3: Alma Mater Society Letter Award
+Section 2: Alma Mater Society Letter Award